-Graduate students have multiple avenues available for handling complaints or concerns.
-Depending on the situation, students can consult with their faculty research mentor, Clinical Track Advisor, Director of Clinical Training (DCT), Division Director, Graduate Director, and/or the Department Chair.
-The department also has an Ombudsperson who can hear complaints and concerns and help to resolve differences.
+Graduate students have multiple avenues available for handling complaints or concerns that may arise.
+In general, we expect students to try to resolve an issue within the department before seeking outside assistance.
+Students have the option of consulting with any faculty member of their choosing, their faculty research mentor, Clinical Track Advisor, Director of Clinical Training (DCT), Division Director, Graduate Director, and/or the Department Chair.
+The department also has a faculty Ombudsperson who can hear complaints and concerns and help to resolve differences.
 See faculty section above for a list of faculty in these positions.